npes87184/npes87184.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 In 2015 summer, I was an intern on <strong><a href="https://www.itri.org.tw/">ITRI</a></strong>.
 In this time, we built a simple song recommender system.
-I’m responsible for measuring the distance between each songs in this project.
+I’m responsible for measuring the similarity between each song in this project.
 </p>

 <h1>Edutcation</h1>